claucece/draft-celi-wiggers-tls-kemtls-1/draft-wiggers-tls-kemtls.md

 secure channel between two communicating peers; the only requirement from the underlying transport is a reliable, in-order data stream.
 Due to the advent of quantum computers, moving the TLS ecosystem to post-quantum cryptography is a need.
-The protocol achieving should goal is called KEMTLS.
+The protocol achieving that goal is called KEMTLS.
 Specifically, this post-quantum secure channel should provide the following properties: